michajones16/SLAAutomizer/README.md

 # How do I set up my computer to use this process?

 To use the `Generate Monthly SLA Report` program, these steps must first be followed as setup:
-1. Install Python from the Microsoft Store: [Microsoft Store - Python](https://apps.microsoft.com/detail/9PJPW5LDXLZ5?hl=en-us&gl=US&ocid=pdpshare)
-2. You will need to install several packages for Python that the program uses.
-To do so, open the windows terminal and type the following: (pressing enter after each line)
-    1. ```pip install pandas```
-    2. ```pip install openpyxl```
-    3. ```pip install pywin32```
-3. Add the SLA folder as a trusted location in Excel:
+1. Add the SLA folder as a trusted location in Excel:
     1. Open Excel.
     2. Click **Options** on bottom left.
     3. Click **Trust Center** from the list.